 By the 1960s science fiction was well established on television, from the early serials (Buck Rogers, Space Patrol) to the early anthology shows specializing in fantasy and science fiction (Tales of Tomorrow, Science Fiction Theater).
 Every home in America equipped with a television could be invaded by aliens or travel back in time on a weekly basis.
 It wasn't long before comic book publishers began to consider science fiction programs to adapt for their line of books.
 The decade would see a boom in science fiction properties adapted for four colors from The Twilight Zone to The Outer Limits to Star Trek.
 The publisher who led the science fiction charge was Dell Comics.

-In late 1960, Western Publishing acquired the rights from Rod Serling's Cayuga Productions to create a Twilight Zone comic book.
-The comic book was initially published under the Dell imprint (Western and Dell had worked closely since the 1930s) and would not directly adapt the episodes of the show but would take an original material format (though there areinstances of the comic book loosely adapting original series episodes and reprinting Rod Serling's opening introductions from episodes of the show).
-Four issues after The Twilight Zone comic began its run under the Dell Comics imprint, Dell and Western Publishing had a falling out and Western decided to continue most of the Dell titles (many which feature properties licensed to Western), as well as create new titles under their own imprint, Gold Key Comics.
-It is under the Gold Key Comics imprint that The Twilight Zone remained for the bulk of its run.
-Gold Key Comics became a haven in the '60s and into the '80s for fantasy, science fiction, and horror properties with titles including Boris Karloff's Tales of Mystery, Grimm's Ghost Stories, and The Occult Files of Dr. Spektor.
-Late in the run of The Twilight Zone comic, Western's comic book line added a new imprint, Whitman Comics, and many issues of The Twilight Zone comic were released under both labels.
-The Dell comic was incorporated into an existing series (continuing from the Dell Four Color anthology series)and therefore numbered in a preexisting pattern.
+In 1960, about the time of production on the second season of the television series, Western Publishing acquired the rights from Rod Serling's Cayuga Productions to create a Twilight Zone comic book.
+The comic book was initially published under the Dell imprint (Western and Dell had worked closely since the 1930's) for Dell's Four Color series, a try-out series to gauge the potential of certain titles.
+The comic would not directly adapt the episodes of the show but would take an original format (though there areinstances of the comic book loosely adapting original series episodes and reprinting Rod Serling's opening introductions from episodes of the show).
+Four issues after The Twilight Zone comic began its run under the Dell imprint (two for Four Color, two as its own series), Dell and Western Publishing had a falling out and Western decided to continue most of the Dell titles (many which feature properties licensed to Western), as well as create new titles under their own imprint, Gold Key Comics.
+It is under the Gold Key imprint that The Twilight Zone remained for the bulk of its run.
+Gold Key Comics became a haven in the 1960's and into the 1980's for fantasy, science fiction, and horror properties with titles including Boris Karloff's Tales of Mystery, Grimm's Ghost Stories, and The Occult Files of Dr. Spektor.
+Late in the run of The Twilight Zone comic, Western's comic book line added a new imprint, Whitman Comics, and many issues of The Twilight Zone comic were released under both labels in different distribution patterns.
+The Dell comic was incorporated into an existing series (continuing from the Dell Four Color series)and therefore numbered in a preexisting pattern.
 The Dell comic lasted a mere two additional issues before the move to Gold Key Comics, in which the series began with a new issue #1 and ran to issue #91 with no change in numbering occurring with the move to/integration with the Whitman imprint.*

 The difference in design elements for each imprint can be seen in the production side of the books.
 Each issue featured between 2 -4 illustrated stories and incorporated short text stories (1 page, a feature required to maintain access to second class postage).
 The first eight issues of the Gold Key comic featured a pin-up reproduction of the front cover illustration on the back cover, sans logo and text.
 Artist George Wilson contributed many of the eye catching covers to the Gold Key comic.
 Other notable artists that worked on the book during its long run include a virtual who's who of exceptional comic book artists of the era: Reed Crandall, George Evans, Al Williamson, Joe Orlando, Alex Toth, Jerry Robinson, Mike Roy, Angelo Torres, Frank Miller (making his professional debut), Russ Jones, Bob Jenny, Mike Vosburg (who later created comic book covers for the Tales from the Crypt television show), Walter Simonson, and Alex Nino.
 Several stories in the issues of the early 1970s were contributed by writer/editor Len Wein, creator of Wolverine and (with artist Bernie Wrightson) Swamp Thing.
 The first incarnation of The Twilight Zone comic finally folded in June, 1979, 91 issues and 15 years of (almost) uninterrupted publication after the cessation of the show upon which it was based.
 The first series of Twilight Zone comic books have never been collected in a permanent, archival format, despite being part of a line of comics (Gold Key) which have seen a resurgence of interest in recent years.
 Many other contemporary properties, such as Boris Karloff's Tales of Mystery and Star Trek, have been restored and reprinted in archival editions (by Dark Horse and IDW, respectively).
 A brief graphic novel detour.
 1979 saw the appearance of a little-known or remembered volume titled Stories from the Twilight Zone: A Skylark Illustrated Book.
 Published by Bantam Books, this volume featured comic book style adaptations of Rod Serling's prose stories collected in his 1960 book Stories from the Twilight Zone.
 The stories were adapted by Horace J. Elias and illustrated by Carl Pfeufer.